 Revision 6:

 On 13 March 2016, changes were made based on comments from Donalea Dinsmore in December 2015.
-The revision date was changed to 13 March 2016.Executive Summary
+The revision date was changed to 13 March 2016.

+Major Revisions

+Revision 7:

+On 10 October 2016, Erin Giese revised existing text in Appendix 2, Appendix 4, and References, created Appendices 6, 7, and 8, and made minor formatting edits throughout the document.
+She resaved the latest version of the QAPP, namely “QAPP_LowerFoxRiverAOCProject_Final_ Year1.docx” (Revision 6, 13 March 2016; file was last saved on 22 March 2016 at 12:56 h), and saved it as this current version (Revision 7).

+Executive Summary

 This project will support a two-year, two-phase project to assess baseline fish and wildlife habitat conditions and threats in the Lower Green Bay and Fox River Area of Concern (LGB&FR AOC) and its immediately contributing watershed.
 The primary focus will be on the area (hereafter defined as the AOC project area) within 1 km landward of the ordinary high water mark from Long Tail Point on the west shore of Green Bay, to the De Pere Dam on the Fox River, to Point au Sable on the east shore of Green Bay.
 The boundaries may be modified during the project planning process, particularly with respect to the watershed planning component led by The Nature Conservancy (TNC).
 The outcome of our work will be a restoration plan designed to guide delisting of two related beneficial use impairments (BUIs): 1) Degradation of Fish and Wildlife Populations and 2) Loss of Fish and Wildlife Habitat.
 The project recognizes the ecological linkages between the delineated AOC and its immediate watershed and the supportive role of the watershed in developing a viable delisting strategy.
 The watershed assessment component of this project will address regional habitat needs of priority AOC fish and wildlife populations and watershed-based threats related to non-point pollution (i.e., excessive phosphorous and sediment loading).